stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/6-storage.md

 kubectl get pv
 ```

+!!! note
     You should notice that the PV associated with the retain-pvc still exists but in the "Released" state.

     This is because the storage class uses the "Retain" reclaim policy, which preserves the data even after the PVC is deleted.

 ### Task 9: Cleanup